StemVibrations/STEM/docs/tutorial5.rst

 The rail joint is modelled by adding a hinge on the rail track.
-The hinge requires the definition of the distance to the joint, starting from the origin point of the track and the rotational stiffness in the y and z direction.
+The hinge requires the definition of the distance to the joint, starting from the origin point of the track and the rotational stiffness in the y and z-direction.
 The hinge is added to the model by specifying the name of the track (in this case "rail_track"), the coordinates of the joint, the hinge parameters and the name of the hinge.